aws-samples/genai-invoice-processor/README.md

 ## Prerequisites

-- Python 3.7 or later
+- Python 3.7 or later on your local machine
 - AWS CLI installed and configured with appropriate credentials
-- Required Python packages (listed in `requirements.txt`)
-- Store invoices (PDF) to a S3 bucket.
-PUT IT INSIDE A FOLDER (e.g. invoice)
-- Set your region in the config.yaml file

-## Create a S3 bucket to store the sample invoices via console or AWS CLI

-1. Create Bucket -
+    - Set the region to where you would like to run this invoice processor by following the Set up AWS Credentials and Region for Development documentation.
+    Note: The region must have Bedrock and Anthropic Claude 3 Sonnet model available.
+- Access to foundation model Anthropic Claude 3 Sonnet on Amazon Bedrock in the region chosen
+- Invoices that you want to process

+## Install dependencies and clone repo

+1. Clone Github repository
     ```bash
-        aws s3 mb s3://your-bucket-name --region your-region
+        git clone https://github.com/aws-samples/genai-invoice-processor.git
     ```
-    - Replace your-bucket-name with the desired name of your S3 bucket.
-    - Replace your-region with the AWS region where you want the bucket to reside, such as us-east-1.

-2. Using the below AWS cli command, copy your invoices from your local computer to the S3 bucket created in the step above.
-If you would like to create a folder within the S3 bucket and upload your invoices there, then follow the second command below.
+2. Navigate to the project directory:
     ```bash
-        aws s3 cp /path/to/your/local/folder/with/invoices s3://your-bucket-name/ --recursive
+        cd </path/to/your/folder>/genai-invoice-processor
     ```

+3. Upgrade pip
     ```bash
-        aws s3 cp /path/to/your/local/folder/with/invoices s3://your-bucket-name/folder/ --recursive
+        python3 -m pip install -–upgrade pip
     ```

-3. Validate the Upload
+4. (Optionally) create a virtual environment to isolate dependencies:
     ```bash
-        aws s3 ls s3://your-bucket-name/
+        python3 -m venv venv
     ```

-## Initiaing the project by cloning this repo

-1. Clone the repository:
+    Activate the virtual environment:
+        Mac/Linux: `source venv/bin/activate`
+        Windows: `venv/Scripts/activate`

+6. Install the necessary Python packages:
     ```bash
-        git clone https://github.com/aws-samples/genai-invoice-processor.git
+        pip install -r requirements.txt
     ```

-2. Navigate to the project directory:
+7. Update the `region` in the config.yaml file to the same region set for your AWS CLI where Bedrock and Anthropic Claude 3 Sonnet model is available.

+## Create a S3 bucket to store the invoices via console or AWS CLI

+1. Create Bucket -
     ```bash
-        cd genai-invoice-processor
+        aws s3 mb s3://<your-bucket-name> --region <your-region>
     ```

-3. Upgrade Pip
+    - Replace your-bucket-name with the desired name of your S3 bucket.
+    - Replace your-region with the AWS region set for your AWS CLI and in config.yaml, such as us-east-1.

+2. Using the below AWS cli command, copy your invoices from your local computer to the S3 bucket created in the step above.
+If you would like to create a folder within the S3 bucket and upload your invoices there, then follow the second command below.
     ```bash
-        python3 -m pip install --upgrade pip
+        aws s3 cp </path/to/your/local/folder/with/invoices> s3://<your-bucket-name>/ --recursive
     ```

-4. (Optional) Create a new virtual environment to isolate the project dependencies
     ```bash
-        python3 -m venv venv
-        # Mac/Linux:
-        source venv/bin/activate
-        # Windows:
-        venv/Scripts/activate
+        aws s3 cp </path/to/your/local/folder/with/invoices> s3://<your-bucket-name>/<folder>/ --recursive
     ```

-3. Install the required Python packages:
+3. Validate the Upload
     ```bash
-        pip install -r requirements.txt
+        aws s3 ls s3://<your-bucket-name>/
     ```

 ## Configuration